microsoft/fhir-server/docs/BulkImport.md

 ### Current limitations

-* Conditional references in resources are not supported for incremental mode import.
+* Conditional references in resources are not supported for initial mode import.
 * If multiple resources share the same resource ID, then only one of those resources will be imported at random and an error will be logged corresponding to the remaining resources sharing the ID.

 ## How to use $import